-Divorce, separation, and death are an ACE (Adverse Childhood Experience).
+Divorce, separation, and death are ACEs (Adverse Childhood Experience).

 From a child’s point of view, divorce represents a huge change in their family, and in their understanding of how the world works and where they fit into it.
 They are likely to move to another house, they are likely to see one parent less than they’re used to, they may change schools, and they may slide into a different income bracket.